wesleychristelis/ngrx-poc/README.md

 A reducers is a function that take the Current State of the store as a parameter, and the Action as a second parameter.
 It will then output a new Application State.
 Always create a new object and not mutate an existing object.

-Reducers get called after dispatching an action
+Reducers get called after dispatching an action, the "reducer function" is used to calculate the new store state in response to its corresponding action.

 **@effects**: Fundamental part of central store solution.